Opinion | How Iranian chefs are breaking down barriers, one meal at a time

 I spent most of my first 35 years in the San Francisco Bay area.
 On a recent trip there, I visited some of my favorite spots, rejoicing in the ones still around and mourning those that have faded away.
 It was in the Mission District — one of the United States’s hippest neighborhoods, just a couple of blocks from my first post college apartment — that I discovered Komaaj, a hyper-regional Iranian restaurant serving traditional recipes from the mountainous areas near the Caspian Sea.
 Strikingly, none of what is often seen as the greatest hits of Iranian cuisine were on the menu.
 There were no kebabs or tahdig, the now legendary layer found at the bottom of most pots of Iranian rice.
 Even more conspicuous was the wealth of non-Iranian customers — all of whom were wowed by the experience.

 Back here on the East Coast, a different Iranian culinary phenomenon has been taking place at Sofreh in Brooklyn.
 While the food is spectacular, it’s the atmosphere that chef/owner Nasim Alikhani so lovingly created and nurtured that stands out.
 Sofreh was years in the making; even the flatware was sourced, often one spoon at a time, reflecting an era when the interplay between Iran’s traditional and modern identities coexisted more seamlessly.
-She has reproduced a feeling that may no longer exist anywhere outside of her restaurant.
+She has reproduced a feeling that might no longer exist anywhere outside of her restaurant.

 Komaaj and Sofreh are wonderful embassies for Iran’s culture and cuisine, but you sort of expect that on the coasts.
 What I’m really excited about is the way Iranian food is taking off in less obvious parts of the country.

 Even Guy Fieri is falling for Persian joints.
-He has profiled at least three on his Food Network show “Diners, Drive-ins and Dives.”
+He has profiled at least three on his Food Network show “Diners, Drive-Ins and Dives.”
 At Kababi Cafe in Sunrise, Fla., he discovered the pomegranate paste and walnut-infused stew called fesenjan.
 In El Paso, at Tasty Kebab, he tried ghormeh sabzi, Iran’s iconic dish (and the name of a Slack channel I belong to for Iranian journalists).
 And just outside of Oklahoma City, Fieri went to Travel By Taste, an Iranian restaurant and deli owned by the Rezaian family (no relation).

 Food is just one aspect of culture.
 But for many communities, it is a pillar of social and family interactions, a way to connect with others while preserving history and creating new memories.
 So the rise of Iranian food in the cultural consciousness gives me hope that we are also bringing down walls through the simple act of breaking bread together.